fabianagonzalez/FlashCards_FabianaGonzalez/README.md

 ## Lab 3

 ### App Description
 `TODO://` This App is created as a fun way of studying, where people can use it as a digital flashcard to improve their knowledge.
-Here you can look every question with the answer that you already inputed before.
+Here, you can look every question with the answer that you inputed before.

 ### App Walk-though